 Students form a committee of five members of the UCCS Graduate Faculty, one of whom must have primary appointment outside of the psychology department or discipline.
-At least three members must be psychology department faculty, and you are encouraged to invite a Psychological Science faculty member to be a committee member.
-The committee must be approved by the DCT and the Graduate School.
+At least three members must be psychology department faculty.
+Not all members have to be clinical faculty, and you are encouraged to invite a Psychological Science faculty member to be a committee member.
+The committee must be approved by the Program Director (currently the DCT for Geropsychology and ADCT for Trauma Psychology) and the Graduate School.
 Students will propose their dissertation project before this committee who must agree to the scope of the project.
 The completed dissertation is defended before the same committee as well as interested members of the campus community.
-Typically, the dissertation proposal is completed after the student has advanced to candidacy.
-However, in some situations a student may wish to propose their dissertation prior to completion of their comprehensive exams.
-In these cases, students must obtain permission from the DCT or Associate DCT and their mentor.
-Students are encouraged to plan and work to propose and defend their dissertation during fall or spring semesters where possible given that faculty are on 9-month contracts with the university, and committee members may not be available in the summer.
+The dissertation proposal should be completed after the student has advanced to candidacy.
+Students are encouraged to plan and work to propose and defend their dissertation during fall or spring semesters where possible given that faculty are on 9month contracts with the university, and committee members may not be available in the summer.
 Do not assume committee members will read the document or participate in a defense during academic holiday periods (e.g., spring break).
 Communicate with your chair and potential committee early in the process and send a polished document for committee review 1-2 full weeks before your presentation.